-The Google Pixel 5 is official, and we have all the details.
+The Google Pixel 5 is very different from its predecessor, featuring solid specs but far from cutting edge.
 In this Google Pixel 5 buyer’s guide, we’ve got the info you’ll need to make a smart purchase decision.
 We’ll also answer your frequently asked questions about the phone.
 Let’s dive in!

 Editor’s note: We’ll regularly update this Pixel 5 guide with more tips, resources, and details, so stay tuned.